 1982 -Metzeler developed the first tread pattern with crosswise oriented grooves, instead of the usual lengthwise - the ME 33 Laser.

-1983 - Metzeler introduces the first cross ply tyre with a kevlar belt for mass production.
+1983 - Metzeler introduces the first cross ply tire with a kevlar belt for mass production.
 This leads to the introduction of the "MBS" - Metzeler Belt System.

-1987 - Metzeler launches the first Silica-tread compound for motorcycle tyres, called "CompK".
+1987 - Metzeler launches the first Silica-tread compound for motorcycle tires, called "CompK".